 Nurse survey data

 A total of 52 nurses completed the surveys.
-Demographically the nurses comprised of 84% females (n=43) and 16% of males (n=8).
-Almost 80% of the nurses were aged under 50 years of age.
-A total of 10 questions were asked during the interview with opportunities for open responses (see Table II).
+Demographically the nurses comprised of 84% females (n=43) (16% males n=8).
+Almost 80% of the nurses were aged under 50 years of age. (see Table II).

-In the nurse surveys, 80% (n=41) of nurses answered yes when asked if they offered a chance to wash or clean patients hands in the morning and other 17% (n=9) answered not offering facilities to patients.
+In the nurse surveys, 82% of nurses answered yes when asked if they offered a chance to wash or clean patients hands in the morning and other 18% answered not offering facilities to patients.

-When nurses were asked if they encouraged patients to carry out hand hygiene at specific times in their ward, at specific times such as after using the toilet, before meals or when dirty, 23 (45%) answered always, 19 (37%) answered often and 9 (18%) answered sometimes.
+When nurses were asked if they encouraged patients to carry out hand hygiene at specific times in their ward, at specific times such as after using the toilet, before meals or when dirty, (45%) answered always, (37%) answered often and (18%) answered sometimes.

-The majority of Nurses responded positively to the question on whether some of their patients required assistance with appropriate personal hand hygiene 22 (42%) for Always, 17 (33%) for Often, 11 (21%) for Sometimes, 1 (2%) Rarely and 1 (2%) Never.
+The majority of Nurses responded positively to the question on whether some of their patients required assistance with appropriate personal hand hygiene.

 All of the nurses viewed hand hygiene as an important aspect of everyday life and viewed hand hygiene as an important part of preventing infection in hospital.

-From the nurses’ experiences in hospital, they were asked if they felt that the staff viewed their own hand hygiene as an important part of preventing infection in hospital the majority 51 (98%) agree while one nurse disagreed with the statement.
+From the nurses’ experiences in hospital, they were asked if they felt that the staff viewed their own hand hygiene as an important part of preventing infection in hospital the majority 51 (98%) agreed with the statement.

-Nurses asked if they also thought the staff viewed patient hand hygiene as important to preventing infection in hospital.
-The majority agreed 45 (88%) while six nurses (10%) disagreed.
+Nurses asked if they also thought the staff viewed patient hand hygiene as important to preventing infection in hospital, the majority agreed (88%) while six nurses (10%) disagreed.
 When the nurses were asked if patients were unable to get to the sink, which of the following would be preferable for cleaning their hands in hospital.
-The nurses stated Hand sanitizer as the most used out of the Hand hygiene facilities 31 (72%), followed by water and soap 6 (14%) and Hand wipes 5 (12%).
+The nurses stated Hand sanitizer as the most used out of the Hand hygiene facilities (72%), followed by water and soap (14%) and Hand wipes (12%).

 DISCUSSION